 The Colorado Energy Office has released the Electric Vehicle Market Implementation Study that provides recommendations to advance the growth of the electric vehicle (EV) market in Colorado.
 The recommendations create a framework to further develop policy, program and partnership opportunities and facilitate EV adoption in Colorado.
 The study was prepared by BCS, Inc., with input from the Regional Air Quality Council.
 Find the study

 The U.S. Green Building Council announces Colorado is ranked No. 2 on list of the Top 10 States for LEED in the nation.
 The rankings are in terms of square feet of LEED certified space per capita.
 Colorado had 102 LEED projects certified in 2014 alone, representing 15.8 million square feet of LEED space (or 3.14 square feet per resident) and a grand total of 700 LEED certified projects.Read More

-Transportation fuels are a major component of Colorado’s energy portfolio accounting for 30% of all energy use, the largest of any sector in the state.
+Transportation fuels are a major component of Colorado’s energy portfolio accounting for nearly 30% of all energy use, one of the largest energy sectors in the state.
 Colorado is in a position to become a key producer and beneficiary in the emerging alternative-fuels economy.
 We have abundant resources that have great potential as domestic sources for transportation fuels.
 Diversifying the state’s transportation fuels portfolio will be a key priority for the Colorado Energy Office as it seeks to promote its mission of enhancing energy security, promoting environmental stewardship, creating Colorado jobs, and providing low costs to consumers.

 Reducing energy costs for consumers is a key component to the CEO’s mission and vision.
 Increasing access to information and providing technical resources are just a few ways the CEO promotes energy efficiency in Colorado.
 The following sections help map out the steps for successful implementation of various efficiency measures in the Commercial, Residential, Agricultural, and Industrial sectors.